sgtsmall/pinetclone/README.md

 I recently had a pi sdcard let go ... they do that from time to time!
 Fortunately I had recently built a similar unit and had the scripts and notes available, although I wasn't sure I had everything.
 I had been meaning to build this system up for a while so now here goes.

-It's Sep '17 and early days for thisi so hopefully improves with age.
+It's Sep '17 and early days for this so hopefully improves with age.

-### Initial setup
+## Initial setup

 I have started putting this in some scripts, but several manual steps for now.